 Shed Dormer

 A dormer with a single-slope roof that runs continuously across a wide section of the main roof.
-Shed dormers create a long horizontal transition where the dormer roof meets the main roof — typically flashed with step flashing along the full length.
-This long flashing run is directly exposed to hail and wind and is frequently damaged in Colorado storms.
+Creates a long horizontal flashing transition that is directly exposed to hail and wind.

 Hip Dormer

-A dormer with a small hip roof — sloping on three sides rather than having a gable end.
-Creates additional hip and valley intersections at each corner of the dormer, each requiring proper flashing and cap shingles.
+A dormer with a small hip roof sloping on three sides.
+Creates additional hip and valley intersections at each corner, each requiring proper flashing and cap shingles.

 Eyebrow Dormer

-A low-profile dormer with a curved or arched roofline.
-Less common in Colorado residential construction but present on certain architectural styles.
-The curved transition between the dormer and the main roof creates complex flashing requirements that are difficult to inspect and easy to miss.
+A low-profile dormer with a curved roofline.
+Less common, but creates complex flashing transitions that are difficult to inspect and easy to miss.

 Why Dormers Are Vulnerable to Storm Damage

-Every dormer creates roofing transition points — locations where two roof planes meet, where a roof plane meets a vertical wall, or where roof geometry changes direction.
-These transition points are inherently more complex than open field shingle areas, and that complexity creates vulnerability:
+Every dormer creates roofing transition points — where roof planes meet or connect to vertical walls.
+These areas are more complex than open field shingles and are inherently more vulnerable to damage.

 How Dormer Damage Affects Your Insurance Claim